Football at the 2016 Summer Olympics – Men's tournament: Venues

+Training venues

 Squads

 The men's tournament was an under-23 international tournament (born on or after 1 January 1993), with a maximum of three overage players allowed.
 Each team had to submit a squad of 18 players, two of whom had to be goalkeepers.
 Each team might also have a list of four alternate players, who might replace any player in the squad in case of injury during the tournament.

 Draw

-The draw for the tournament was held on 14 April 2016, 10:30 BRT (UTC−3), at the Maracanã Stadium, Rio de Janeiro.
+The draw for the tournament was held on 14 April 2016, 10:30 BRT (UTC−3), at the Maracanã Stadium in Rio de Janeiro.
 The 16 teams in the men's tournament were drawn into four groups of four teams.
 The teams were seeded into four pots based on their performances in the five previous Olympics (with more recent tournaments weighted higher), plus bonus points awarded to the six confederation qualifying champions (Japan, Nigeria, Mexico, Argentina, Fiji, Sweden).
 The hosts Brazil were automatically assigned into position A1.
 No groups could contain more than one team from the same confederation.